Barton, Porter each score 19 as Nuggets beat Kings 120-115

-Michael Porter Jr. got his first career start, and the rookie delivered with a season-high 19 points and six rebounds.
-Nikola Jokic had 17 points and eight rebounds for Denver, which has won nine of 10.
+Porter sat out last season recovering from back surgery after being taken 14th overall in the draft, and he has been in and out of the rotation this year.
+He immediately took advantage of his opportunity Sunday, scoring six points in the first quarter, and nearly had his previous season high of 15 by halftime.

+”I was just wanting to blend with that starting group and do what I could on the court,” Porter said. ”I feel less nervous starting just because you go straight from warming up into the game instead of sitting down and watching.
+It felt pretty natural.”

-The Nuggets finished their three-game homestand with two wins, coming back after a disappointing loss to New Orleans on Christmas.
-Jokic had a triple-double in the win over Memphis on Saturday night but was quieter against the Kings.
+The Nuggets have won nine of 10 and finished their three-game homestand with two wins, coming back after a disappointing loss to New Orleans on Christmas.
+Nikola Jokic had a triple-double in the win over Memphis on Saturday night but was quieter against the Kings with 17 points and eight rebounds.
 He sat for most of the first half with three fouls and finished with five points.

 De’Aaron Fox returned to the Kings lineup with 18 points and 13 assists.
 Nemenja Bjelica scored 27 but couldn’t prevent Sacramento from losing its seventh in a row.

+”We weren’t guarding people from the beginning of the game,” Buddy Hield said. ”We didn’t keep the man we were guarding in front of us.
+This is the way we’ve played the past seven games.”

 Denver gave up 42 fourth-quarter points to the Grizzlies and nearly gave away the game against the Kings.
-The Nuggets led by 14 midway through the final period but Sacramento hit four 3-pointers, two by Bjelica and one by Buddy Hield, who finished with 20 points, to make it a three-point game.
+The Nuggets led by 14 midway through the final period but Sacramento hit four 3-pointers, two by Bjelica and one by Hield, who finished with 20 points and eight assists, to make it a three-point game.

+”You give up 31 free throws to a playoff team, on their home court on a back end of a back-to-back, it’s going to be a hard game to win,” Kings coach Luke Walton said.

-Jerami Grant scored 18 points and Mason Plumlee, a 54% free throw shooter, was 9 of 10 from the foul line and finished with 15.
+Jerami Grant scored 18 points and Mason Plumlee, a 54% free throw shooter, was 9 of 10 from the foul line to finish with 15.

 TIP-INS

-Kings: Fox (lower back spasms) missed the loss to Phoenix on Saturday night and played just two minutes against Minnesota on Thursday. … Marvin Bagley III was out for the second consecutive game with a sprained left foot.
+Kings: Fox (lower back spasms) missed the loss to Phoenix on Saturday night and played just two minutes against Minnesota on Thursday. ”I felt all right.
+I felt obligated to go out and do what I need to do.
+It doesn’t matter that I was in pain,” Fox said. … Marvin Bagley III was out for the second consecutive game with a sprained left foot.

 UP NEXT